Tina Thompson: WNBA career

 Thompson was selected No. 1 overall in the first round of the inaugural 1997 WNBA draft by the Houston Comets.
+Her debut game was played on June 21, 1997 in a 76 - 56 victory over the Cleveland Rockers.
+In her debut, Thompson recorded 14 points, 5 rebounds and 4 blocks.

-There, she was a member of a dynasty along with Sheryl Swoopes and Cynthia Cooper that won four consecutive WNBA championships from 1997 to 2000.
+On the Comets, she was a member of a dynasty along with Sheryl Swoopes and Cynthia Cooper that won four consecutive WNBA championships from 1997 to 2000.
 During her stint with the Comets, Thompson had won All-Star MVP honors at the 2000 WNBA All-Star Game, led all Western Conference players in All-Star voting in 2001, had been named to the All-WNBA First Team three times (1997, 1998, 2004) and All-WNBA Second Team four times (1999, 2000, 2001, 2002).

 Prior to the 2005 season, Thompson had given birth to Dyllan Thompson-Jones, her first child in May, with then NBA player Damon Jones being the biological father; she resumed playing with the Comets two months later.
 Following her pregnancy she had a sluggish season in 2005, averaging only 10.1 ppg.

 In 2006, Thompson returned to peak condition, averaging 18.7 ppg and scored a career-high 37 points in a triple-overtime loss to the Phoenix Mercury.
 That year the Comets made the playoffs for the final time before folding, after they were eliminated in a two-game sweep by the Sacramento Monarchs in the first round.

 After the Comets folded in 2008, Thompson signed with her hometown team, the Los Angeles Sparks in 2009, playing alongside Candace Parker and Lisa Leslie who was playing in her final year before retirement.
 Thompson, Leslie and Parker led the Sparks to the playoffs with an 18–16 record.
 In the playoffs, Thompson was one win away from her fifth Finals appearance but the Sparks lost 2–1 in the second round to the Phoenix Mercury, who were the champions that year.
 During the following season in August, Thompson became the WNBA's all-time leading scorer, passing Lisa Leslie during a regular-season game loss to the San Antonio Silver Stars in which she scored 23 points.
 In 2011, she was voted in by fans as one of the top 15 players in the fifteen-year history of the WNBA.